When Your Child’s Treatment Ends: A Guide for Families

 No matter what their age, all children who have survived cancer will face physical, emotional, and social delays.
 But because of their illness, kids who have dealt with cancer tend to value life and recognize that the challenges they’ve faced and survived have made them strong.
-Children often come away from a cancer experience with an appreciation of and sensitivity to life that is not shared by their peers.
+Children often come away from a cancer experience with an appreciation of and sensitivity to life that’s not shared by their peers.
 They often express feelings of pride and achievement at having faced this crisis and handled it with success.

 After bone marrow transplant

-For some children, bone marrow transplant is the best treatment option.
+For some children, bone marrow or stem cell transplant is the best treatment option.
 This often means intense chemotherapy with very serious side effects.
 It also can mean isolation – sometimes at a treatment center miles from home.
 During the transplant phase, the child and family get a lot of supportive care.
 The child often goes home with pages of instructions after being in the hospital for many weeks or even months.
 The instructions may cover things like activity limits, how long the child needs to wear a mask, and guidelines about staying away from others.
 Each transplant center has its own post-transplant protocol.

 A major issue after bone marrow transplant is body image changes.
 Bone marrow transplant can cause many changes in the way a child or teen looks.
 These changes may include hair loss, nail changes, skin changes, and weight loss or gain.
-The patient often feels weak, and there may be limits on what he can do as a result of the time spent in bed after the transplant.
+The patient often feels weak, and there may be limits on what they can do as a result of the time spent in bed after the transplant.

 Insurance and employment challenges